fcaliquaglia/thaao_data_availability/README.md

 Additionally, you can specify if you want the historical events, the Italian field campaigns and the progress bar to be plotted.
-The instruments considered are hard coded, and you can manually modify the list in `settings.py` --> settings.instr_list
+The instruments considered are selected in batches: current, legacy, macmap or all.

 ## `settings.py`